dominikahorosova/WeatherApp-React/README.md

 # React WeatherApp

-WeatherApp je jednoduchá aplikace pro zobrazení aktuálního počasí a předpovědi.
-Umožňuje uživatelům vyhledávat počasí podle města a zobrazovat podrobnosti o počasí každé 3 hodiny v daný den a na dalších 5 dnů.
+WeatherApp is a simple application for displaying current weather and forecasts.
+It allows users to search for weather by city and view weather details every 3 hours for the current day and the next 5 days.

-## Funkce
+# Features:

-- Zobrazení aktuálního počasí
+- Display current weather
-- Předpověď každé 3 hodiny v daný den
+- Forecast every 3 hours for the current day
-- Předpověď počasí na 5 dnů dopředu
+- 5-day weather forecast
-- Možnost vyhledávání měst
+- City search functionality
-- Možnost Light/Dark Mode
+- Light/Dark Mode option